forta-network/docs/docs/fees-faqs.md

 **How long do plans last?**

-*Plans have a duration of 30 days and are automatically renewed until canceled.* If you do not hold sufficient funds in the wallet you subscribed with at the time of renewal (plus, the gas fees needed on the Polygon Network), the renewal <u>will fail and your subscription will lapse.</u>
+*Plans have a duration of 30 days and are automatically renewed until canceled.* If you do not hold sufficient funds in the wallet you subscribed with at the time of renewal, the renewal will fail and your subscription will lapse.

 **How to cancel a plan?**